aroojz1/aroojz1.github.io/index.md

 ---
 layout: page
-title: "Raheel Nazir"
+title: "Saqib Nazir"
 ---

 ![Raheel Nazir](assets/profile_pic.png){: style="width: 300px;" }

-I am a Mechanical Engineering student with a strong foundation in calculus, physics, and engineering design.
-Passionate about motorsports and innovation, I thrive in hands-on environments where I can apply my skills in mechanical design, prototyping, and product development.
-With expertise in SolidWorks, AutoCAD, CATIA, and MATLAB, I enjoy tackling complex engineering challenges and pushing technological boundaries.
+I am an Information Systems graduate with a strong foundation in data analysis, public health informatics, and technology-driven solutions.
+Passionate about leveraging data to improve healthcare outcomes, I thrive in analytical environments where I can apply my skills in SQL, Python, Tableau, and Power BI to extract insights, optimize workflows, and drive decision-making.

-Beyond academics, I was an active member of [LSU Tiger Racing Formula SAE](https://www.formulalsu.com/), where I contribute to high-performance vehicle design and engineering.
-I also serve on the board of my university’s Hiking Club, combining my love for the outdoors with leadership and team-building experiences.
-Additionally, my involvement in student organizations such as the Student Government Association and Student Programming Board has strengthened my ability to collaborate, organize events, and engage with diverse communities.
+Beyond academics, I have engaged in various projects focused on healthcare informatics, database design, and fitness tracking, demonstrating my ability to build practical, data-driven applications.
+My experience as a Financial Analyst Intern at Ameriprise strengthened my analytical skills, while my role as an Assistant Teacher helped me develop mentorship and communication abilities.

-With experience mentoring first-year students and working as an assistant teacher, I am passionate about helping others learn and grow.
-I am eager to gain hands-on experience in mechanical design and engineering to contribute to real-world solutions that drive innovation and improve lives.
+Additionally, my involvement in student organizations such as the UMBC Software Development and Administration Club and the Hiking Club has enhanced my leadership, problem-solving, and teamwork skills.
+With a commitment to continuous learning and innovation, I am eager to contribute my expertise in public health data science, health informatics, and data analysis to create meaningful impact in the healthcare industry.